LSC-CyFair Math Department

 3. Instructors should include in the syllabi their policy on excessive absences.
 An instructor has the option of dropping a student after five hours of absence but is not obligated to do so.
 How the instructor plans to address this question should be included in the syllabus.

-a.
-Post their syllabi, as well as their vita, to the LSCS online system.
+- Once syllabus approval has been verified by the chair, instructoes will post their syllabi, to the LSCS online system.
 Instructions on how to do so are provided on the Resources for Instructors page.

-c.
-Instructors should not photocopy syllabi for your students.
+- Instructors should not photocopy syllabi for students.
 Since they can be accessed online, students may print their own copies from the web.
-Instructors may want to photocopy a summary of key policies and deadlines.

 5. In addition to syllabi, instructors should also post a simplified vita.
 This need only be done the first semester they teach but can be updated as needed.
 Instructions on how to do so are provided on the Resources for Instructors page.